ahenkes1/HENKES_GAN/README.md

-# HENKES_GAN
+# HENKES_PINN
-Code of the publication "Three-dimensional microstructure generation using generative adversarial neural networks in the context of continuum micromechanics" published in https://doi.org/xxxx by Alexander Henkes and Henning Wessels from TU Braunschweig.
+Code of the publication "Physics informed neural networks for continuum micromechanics" published in https://doi.org/10.1016/j.cma.2022.114790 by Alexander Henkes and Henning Wessels from TU Braunschweig and Rolf Mahnken from University of Paderborn.

-...

 Please cite the following paper: